Air Filter Buyer's Guide

-Step 1: Lift the hood of your vehicle to be able to locate the air filter housing.
+Step 1: Lift the hood of your vehicle to locate the air filter housing.

 Step 2: Take the mounting screws out of the filter housing cover using a Phillips screwdriver.
 Free the housing cover from clips or clamps that are used to keep it closed.

 Step 3: Open the cover of the filter housing and take out your old air filter.
-But, take note of how your old air filter is positioned before removing it to be able to place the new one properly.
+But, note the position of your old air filter before removing it so you can place the new filter properly.